shenchenglong1125/gitmirror/README.md

 ## Logs

-Logs are stored in the `logs` directory with a date-based naming convention.
-The web UI provides a convenient way to view these logs, with direct links from error messages.
+Logs are stored in the `logs` directory and are:
+- Rotated daily at midnight
+- Retained for a configurable number of days (default: 30)
+- Separated by service (web and mirror)
+- Viewable through the web UI

+Log files follow this naming convention:
+- Current log file: `web.log` or `mirror.log`
+- Rotated log files: `web.log.2024-03-20`, `web.log.2024-03-19`, etc.

+The log retention period can be configured using the `LOG_RETENTION_DAYS` environment variable in your `.env` file.

 ## Development and Testing